-On December 4, 2014, the Company's stockholders approved the 2014 Stock Plan ("2014 Plan"), and most recently amended the 2014 Plan on April 25, 2019.
-The 2014 Plan was amended, restated and re-named the 2019 Equity Incentive Plan (the "2019 Plan"), which became effective as of May 7, 2019, the day prior to the effectiveness of the registration statement filed in connection with the IPO.
-The remaining shares available for issuance under the 2014 Plan were added to the shares reserved for issuance under the 2019 Plan.
+On December 4, 2014, the Company's stockholders approved the 2014 Stock Plan ("2014 Plan"), and on April 25, 2019 amended, restated and re-named the 2014 Plan as the 2019 Equity Incentive Plan (the "Quince 2019 Plan"), which became effective as of May 7, 2019, the day prior to the effectiveness of the registration statement filed in connection with the IPO.
+The remaining shares available for issuance under the 2014 Plan were added to the shares reserved for issuance under the Quince 2019 Plan.

-The 2019 Plan provides for the grant of stock options (including incentive stock options and non-qualified stock options), stock appreciation rights, restricted stock, RSUs, performance units, and performance shares to the Company's employees, directors, and consultants.
-The maximum aggregate number of shares that may be issued under the 2019 Plan is 8,591,030 shares of the Company's common stock.
-In addition, the number of shares available for issuance under the 2019 Plan will be annually increased on the first day of each fiscal years beginning with fiscal 2020, by an amount equal to the least of (i) 2,146,354 shares of common stock; (ii) 4% of the outstanding shares of its common stock as of the last day of its immediately preceding fiscal year; and (iii) such other amount as the Board may determine.
+The Quince 2019 Plan provides for the grant of stock options (including incentive stock options and non-qualified stock options), stock appreciation rights, restricted stock, RSUs, performance units, and performance shares to the Company's employees, directors, and consultants.
+As of September 30, 2022, the maximum aggregate number of shares that remain available for issuance under the Quince 2019 Plan is 8,591,030 shares of the Company's common stock.
+In addition, the number of shares available for issuance under the Quince 2019 Plan will be annually increased on the first day of each fiscal years beginning with fiscal 2020, by an amount equal to the least of (i) 2,146,354 shares of common stock; (ii) 4% of the outstanding shares of its common stock as of the last day of its immediately preceding fiscal year; and (iii) such other amount as the Board may determine.

-The 2019 Plan may be amended, suspended or terminated by the Board at any time, provided such action does not impair the existing rights of any participant, subject to stockholder approval of any amendment to the 2019 Plan as required by applicable law or listing requirements.
-Unless sooner terminated by the Board, the 2019 Plan will automatically terminate on April 23, 2029.
+The Quince 2019 Plan may be amended, suspended or terminated by the Board at any time, provided such action does not impair the existing rights of any participant, subject to stockholder approval of any amendment to the Quince 2019 Plan as required by applicable law or listing requirements.
+Unless sooner terminated by the Board, the Quince 2019 Plan will automatically terminate on April 23, 2029.

-As of March 31, 2022, the Company had 52,908 shares available for future issuance under the 2019 Plan.
+As of September 30, 2022, the Company had 2,777,330 shares available for future issuance under the 2019 Plan.